DIY Floor Pillow: How to Make a Floor Pillow With Tufted Edges

 8. Use some of your leftover fabric to make 10 buttons.
 If you need help assembling the button form pieces, we have a blog on how to do it.
 Reference our "How to Make Snap Together Fabric Buttons" blog (#300424XHT) for a helpful video tutorial.

 9. Once your buttons are made, we're going to add 5 buttons to each side of the pillow.
 Measure and mark the exact center of the pillow.
 Measure approximately 8 inches in from each side and mark each button location.
 Repeat this process for the other side.

 10. Thread a long hand sewing needle with a long length of thread and knot the ends to create a closed loop.
 Pierce through the center of the pillow and come out at the other marked center, but don't pull your thread all the way through.
 Leave about half the length of doubled thread on the side you pierced through.

 11. Thread one of the buttons through the needle and go back through the pillow and out the other side, offsetting by about 1/16 inch — you don't want to pierce directly through the center again.
-On the side without the button, make sure your needle exists 1/16 inch away from the center mark.
+On the side without the button, make sure your needle exits 1/16 inch away from the center mark.